Neoshrimp/ChronoArk-gameplay-plugins/README.md

 * ### Lift Curse card placement :scroll:
   Lift Curse cards received during cursed battles are placed at the bottom of the hand instead of top.
 Makes Azar's passive and some Helia's cards a bit better on early turns.
 * ### Better Pain Equals Happiness! :carrot:
+  Buffs Huz's Pain Equals Happiness red card.
 Extends Transit Pain buff duration by one turn and adds additional healing when receiving pain damage from allies.
 * ### Alternative Shadow Curtain :dagger:
-  Shadow Curtain can only be used Once but can be set as a fixed skill.
+  Trisha's Shadow Curtain can only be used Once but can be set as a fixed skill.
 No longer busted when used with mirror images but better compared to 1.56 shadow curtain.
 * ### Elemental trio debuff persistence removal :fire:
   Sanctuary elemental trio debuffs no longer remain after battle.